-The launcher prime contractor ArianeGroup is aiming to significantly lower Ariane 6’s production costs with respect to Ariane 5.
-To this end, it is developing a streamlined, centralized production process based on vertical integration of the main contractors, specialized production sites in Europe, modernized production systems and a sequenced assembly line.
+The launcher prime contractor ArianeGroup has significantly lowered Ariane 6’s production costs with respect to Ariane 5.
+To this end, it has developed a streamlined, centralized production process based on vertical integration of the main contractors, specialized production sites in Europe, modernized production systems and a sequenced assembly line.

 Formally incorporated on 1 January 2015, ArianeGroup is a French-German joint venture owned equally by Airbus and Safran.
 In July 2016, ArianeGroup (then Airbus Safran Launchers) acquired CNES’s share of Arianespace.

 Integrated ESA/CNES team at ArianeGroup